-Series, title, and guide determination
+Series and title determination

 The appellant's position is appropriately included in the GS-1082 Writing and Editing Series.
-This series includes positions that involve writing and editing materials such as reports, regulations, articles, newsletters, magazines, news releases, training materials, brochures, interpretive handbooks, pamphlets, guidebooks, scholarly works, reference works, speeches, or scripts.
+This series includes positions that involve writing or editing materials such as reports, regulations, articles, newsletters, magazines, news releases, training materials, brochures, interpretive handbooks, pamphlets, guidebooks, scholarly works, reference works, speeches, or scripts.
 The work requires the acquisition of information on a variety of subjects in the completion of assignments.
 The work also requires the development, analysis, and selection of appropriate information and presentation of that information in a form and at a level suitable for the intended audience.

 The GS-1082 series excludes positions which require the application of a substantial knowledge of a particular subject-matter field, such as natural science, social science, engineering, law, or other related fields.
 These positions are classified in the Technical Writing and Editing Series, GS-1083.
-Although the appellant is highly knowledgeable in the field of air defense artillery, [the] is not expected to be a specialist in this field and would not be classified as a technical writer-editor.
-The appellant relies significantly on subject-matter specialists for technical background knowledge.
+Although the appellant is highly knowledgeable in the field of air defense artillery, [the appellant] is not expected to be a specialist in this field and [the] position would not be classified as Technical Writer-Editor.

 Writers and editors research, analyze, distill, and present information either in a variety of fields or, with a broad and nonspecialized approach, in a single field.
 The materials they present generally report and explain factual information and often interpret it in such a way to clarify the information without sacrificing completeness and accuracy.
 Writers and editors gather information for assignments typically by studying related literature and by interviewing subject-matter experts.
-The writers and/or editors then analyze, select, and organize the information to present, adapting the style and format of the material to the medium or publication where it will appear.
+Writers and editors then analyze, select, and organize the information to present, adapting the style and format of the material to the medium or publication where it will appear.

 Writer is the title for positions that primarily involve writing.
 Editor is the title for positions that primarily involve editing.
-Writer-Editor is the title for positions that involve both writing and editing when neither function predominates.
-We concur with the agency's title and series for this position: Writer-Editor, GS-1082.
-The appellant has not disagreed with the agency's selection of either title or series for his position.
+Writer-Editor is the title for positions that involve both writing and editing when neither is predominant.
+Since neither function is predominant, the appropriate title and series for the appellant's position are Writer-Editor, GS-1082.

-In accordance with the grade-derivation instructions included in the standard for the GS-1082 Writer-Editor Series, this kind of work is best graded by application of the Writing and Editing Grade-Evaluation Guide.
+In accordance with grading instructions provided in the standard for the GS-1082 series, reference is made to the grading criteria provided in the Writing and Editing Grade-Evaluation Guide.
 Therefore, the appellant's position is graded by reference to the grade-level criteria in the Writing and Editing Grade-Evaluation Guide.